wp-plugins/mailchimp-for-wp/readme.txt

 === MailChimp for WordPress ===
 Contributors: Ibericode, DvanKooten, iMazed, hchouhan Donate link: https://mc4wp.com/#utm_source=wp-plugin-repo&utm_medium=mailchimp-for-wp&utm_campaign=donate-link
-Tags: mailchimp,newsletter,sign-up,contact form 7,woocommerce,buddypress
+Tags: mailchimp,newsletter,sign-up,contact form 7,woocommerce,buddypress,mc4wp
 Requires at least: 3.7
 Tested up to: 4.2.2
 Stable tag: 2.3.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-MailChimp plugin, the absolute best to get more email subscribers.
-Easily add subscribers to your MailChimp list from your WordPress site.
+MailChimp for WordPress, the absolute best.
+Add subscribers to your MailChimp lists from your WordPress site, with ease.

 == Description ==

 = MailChimp for WordPress =

 *Adding sign-up methods for your MailChimp lists to your WordPress site should be easy.
-With MailChimp for WordPress by ibericode, it finally is.*
+With this plugin, it finally is.*

 MailChimp for WordPress provides you with various methods to add subscribers to your MailChimp lists.
 You can create good looking opt-in forms or integrate with any other form on your site, like your comment form or WooCommerce checkout.

 = MailChimp Forms =
-Create sign-up forms for your MailChimp lists with ease.
-You can display the form anywhere you like using the `[mc4wp_form]` shortcode, the MailChimp Sign-Up Form widget or directly from your theme using a PHP function.
+This plugin allows you to create various sign-up forms for your MailChimp lists.
+You can display the forms anywhere you like using the `[mc4wp_form]` shortcode, the built-in widget or directly from your theme code.

-= Subscribe to MailChimp from other forms =
-MailChimp for WordPress is built to integrate with any other form on your site.
+= Subscribe to MailChimp lists from other forms = MailChimp for WordPress is built to integrate with any other form on your site.
 You can add a checkbox to your comment form, contact form or WooCommerce checkout asking your visitors to subscribe to your MailChimp list.

 Those 1-click opt-in methods are a guaranteed & proven way to grow your MailChimp lists by a staggering amount.